mgcooper/icemodel/test/README.md

       is not intact glacier-ice density, and the numeric band edges are ordered pointwise for signed lowering.
-   - Chooses one longest summer interval with a 0.05 m trace-snow continuity threshold and a 0.01 m exposed-ice threshold for paired values; censored rows remain explicit rather than splitting or silently scoring snow cover.
+   - Chooses one longest summer interval with a 0.05 m trace-snow continuity threshold and a 0.01 m exposed-ice threshold for paired values.
+Censored rows stay explicit: the interval is not split, and snow-covered rows are not scored.
    - An empty `case_ids` selection is readiness-only and writes no run artifacts.
 To persist the ledger, summaries, and saved result bundle, name the cases (or pass `case_ids="all"`) and set